ckaestne/seai/assignments/project.md

 Writing unit tests for the code related to online evaluation is not required, but is highly recommended.
 Your online evaluation logic is technically part of the deployment, and should be subject to all standards that hold for other components.
 You should consider writing unit tests for the telemetry/monitoring code in the online evaluation and the evaluation mechanism you chose in the offline evaluation.

 Set up an continuous integration service.
 You could install Jenkins on your virtual machine or use a cloud service, such as GitHub Actions and Circle-CI.
 You may use the same or different services for testing the infrastructure and automating the learning process.
 This service should run the unit tests every time code changes are pushed to GitHub.
+You can, but are not required to run the full pipeline on the full dataset and report model accuracy on every commit.

 You do not need to create a visual frontend for this milestone, but online model quality, offline model quality, and continuous-integration reports should be stored in a readable format (e.g., JSON or log files).